 Every communication is its own thing.
 At the end, reader engagement is about keeping it real.
-Be natural, emote in your own natural way, at your own energetic frequency.
-Don’t try to “get it perfect”, or be like so-and-so, but also, have a personalized plan and actually follow it.
-Endings are not really the time to completely “wing it” unless you’re just a grand master of charm.
-They are the time to emphasize what you intended, mention a CTA, ask for the subscription click, ask for the viewer’s ongoing support if they liked the piece.
+Be natural, emote in your own natural conversational way, at your own energetic frequency.
+Ask for the viewer’s ongoing support if they liked the piece.

-How does your digital magazine engage readers with content using these reader engagement strategies?
+How does your digital magazine engage readers with content using these reader engagement and magazine content strategy methods?
 We’d love to hear your comments below on how you apply reader engagement in your own communications!